Social Media Management: Social Calandars

 If you’re running the blog and managing the social media for your company, you will no doubt hear people tell you how important it is to have an editorial calendar ready.
 And for the most part, those people are correct.
 Having an editorial calendar to drive your blog direction is a huge bonus.
-Not only does it cut down on the worry of what you are going to post, it also allows you to better anticipate and react to industry trends, positioning you and your business as thought leaders.
+It reduces the worry of what you are going to post and allows you to better anticipate and react to industry trends, positioning you and your business as thought leaders.

-We play devil’s advocate on the SEO Inc. blog as we go over the Pros and Cons of having a social media editorial calendar.
+We play devil’s advocate on the SEO Inc. blog as we review the Pros and Cons of having a social media editorial calendar.

-When planning a social media calendar, just think of it as a basic guide for the next week/month/etc. You do not need to know exactly what you will be saying, but having a rough idea never hurt anyone.
-This will give your social media team the ability to look ahead to holidays or events that your company will be a part of.
-Do any of your past blog posts fit in with upcoming events or holidays?
-This is the time to do some research and see if you anything fits into the weeks to come instead of trying to make something fit on the day of the event or holiday.
+When planning a social media calendar, consider it an essential guide for the next week/month/etc. You do not need to know precisely what you will say, but having a rough idea never hurts anyone.
+This will allow your social media team to look ahead to holidays or events that your company will be a part of.
+Do any of your past blog posts fit with upcoming events or holidays?
+This is the time to research and see if anything works in the coming weeks instead of trying to make something fit on the day of the event or holiday.

 Pro – Always Be Prepared

 As the month goes on, having your social media calendar also allows a starting point for conversation with your audience.
-There is no wondering what you will be posting on various platforms throughout the day.
+There is no wondering what you will post on various platforms throughout the day.
 There is already a planned formula for your department to follow.

 Pro – Accessibility

-Being prepared is the corner stone for a social media calendar and this is particularly helpful if someone from your department is out for the day.
+Being prepared is the cornerstone of a social media calendar, and this is particularly helpful if someone from your department is out for the day.
 Anyone from the team can take over and run the social media posting for a short time without losing the tone and voice of your social media.
-Just be sure that whoever is posting on behalf of the regular social media manager is well-versed in how and when to post as well as how and when to reply on social media.
+Just be sure that whoever is posting on behalf of the regular social media manager is well-versed in how and when to post, as well as how and when to reply on social media.

 Pro – Consistent Postings

 Having a calendar and pre-scheduling your social media communications will help your presence be less sporadic or out of control.
-If you leave your communications to be done only “when you have time” your brand may miss the window of when your audience is available and engaged.
+If you leave your contacts to be done only “when you have time,” your brand may miss the window of when your audience is available and engaged.

 Con – What about creativity/inspiration?